TypesettingTools/Myaamori-Aegisub-Scripts/README.md

 * **styles**: A list of style lines passed to `generate_styles_section`.
 * **events**: A list of dialogue lines passed to `generate_events_section`.
 * **extradata_mapping**: A mapping from extradata key/value pairs to IDs, passed to `generate_events_section`.

-Returns: A string containing the corresponding sections.
-Will start with the UTF-8 BOM.
+* **callback**: A callback accepting one string argument, namely one line to output.